iwillreku3206/sokobot2024/README.md

     Computing centroids is much more efficient than manually comparing crates and goals on a pair-wise basis.
 Thus, we do not attempt to do the latter (the former is $\mathcal{O}(n)$ while the latter is $\mathcal{O}(n^2)$ ).

 These three parameters are unified into a single value that represents the priority score of a given state.
 For added flexibility, coefficients were also defined which allows changing the "composition" of the priority score; that is, all three heuristics may not necessarily have equal weight, and the way the algorithm combines these heuristics can be modified.
+Again, these weights may be considered hyperparameters.

 ### 2.3 Identifying viable states